 - In The Legend of Zelda: Ocarina of Time, Farore's Wind is a quasi-example, because the first time you use it in a dungeon it merely establishes a warp point at that location, and a second usage returns you to that point.
 Using your Warp Whistle inside a dungeon also allows you to escape the dungeon in the process.

 - In The Legend of Zelda: Majora's Mask, playing the "Song of Soaring" inside a dungeon returns the player to the entrance.
 (Outside, it functions as a Warp Whistle.)

-- In The Legend of Zelda: Twilight Princess, the birdlike Ooccoo can be found inside every dungeon, and allows the player to teleport out at any time—its son would even allow the player to teleport back in again to the same room they left.
+- In The Legend of Zelda: Twilight Princess, the birdlike Ooccoo can be found inside every dungeon, and allows the player to teleport out at any time—her son would even allow the player to teleport back in again to the same room they left.